Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/deploy.md

 Building a custom Docker image is not the only option for deploying a custom plugin.

+### Kubernetes deployments

+Many users choose to run {{site.base_gateway}} on Kubernetes. {{ site.kic_product_name }}
+provides a Kubernetes Ingress Controller that can be used to manage {{site.base_gateway}}
+deployments including custom plugins.
+The [Custom Plugins page](/kubernetes-ingress-controller/latest/plugins/custom/) of the {{ site.kic_product_name }} documentation provides detailed instructions on deploying custom plugins using the [Kong Helm chart](/kubernetes-ingress-controller/latest/install/helm/) or standard Kubernetes manifests.

 ### Overriding package path

-{{site.base_gateway}} supports overriding the location that the Lua VM looks for packages to include.
-Following the same file structure as shown above, you can place the source files on the host machine and modify the `lua_package_path` configuration value to point to this path.
+When running {{site.base_gateway}} in bare metal or virtual machine environments, overriding the location that the Lua VM looks for packages to include is a common strategy for deploying a custom plugin.
+Following the same file structure as shown above, you can distribute the source files on the host machines and modify the `lua_package_path` configuration value to point to this path.
 This configuration can also be modified using the `KONG_LUA_PACKAGE_PATH` environment variable.

 See the custom plugin [installation documentation](/gateway/{{page.release}}/plugin-development/distribution/) for more details on this option.

+{:.note}
-This strategy can work for volume mounts on containerized systems or bare metal and virtual machine environments.
+> **Note**: In addition to bare metal or virtual machine environments, this strategy can work for volume mounts on containerized systems.

 ### Building a LuaRocks package